 csc-workspacesto check your Puhti projects.
 Maximum running time is set to 12 hours (

 --time=12:00:00).
 As SPAdes uses threads based parallelization, the process is considered as one job that should be executed within one node (

 --nodes=1).
 The job reserves eight cores

 --cpus-per-task=8that can use in total up to 32 GB of memory (

 --mem=32G).
-Note that the number of cores to be used needs to be defined in actual spades.py command too.
-That is done with spades.py option
+Note that the number of cores to be used needs to be defined with bouth OMP_NUM_THREADS environment variable and in the actual spades.py command (option

--t 8but then we have to remember to change the value if number of the reserved CPU:s is changed.
+-t 8but then we have to remember to change the values if number of the reserved CPU:s is changed.

 The job is submitted to the to the batch job system with